 BREWING GUNPOWDER LEAVES IN A TEA FORTE CAFE CUP

 Bring your water to a boil in a kettle on the stove.
-While you're waiting for it to cool, preheat your cafe cup with a swirl of hot water.
+While you're waiting for it to cool, preheat your Café Cup with a swirl of hot water.
 Next, insert a Tea Forte infuser and fill nearly to the top with hot water from the kettle.
 Close the lid on the cup and steep for 60 seconds.

 BREWING GUNPOWDER LEAVES IN A GLASS

 For this older method, warm the heat resistant glass with a swirl of hot water while letting the water in your kettle cool for two minutes.
-Add just under 2 teaspoonfuls of loose gunpowder pellets to the glass, fill it nearly to the top with water from the kettle, and steep for 60 seconds.
+Add just under 2 teaspoonfuls of loose gunpowder pellets to a POOM glass, fill it nearly to the top with water from the kettle, and steep for 60 seconds.

 Heat resistant glass.